galaxyproject/galaxy_mentor_network/content/blog/2022-01-30-hello-world.md

 - Introduction to the Galaxy Mentor Network by Outreachy interns (Chinonye and Rahmot).
 - GMN Website Demo.
 - Q & A with the audience.
+Check out this [**document**](https://docs.google.com/document/d/1UEM2CTHqsYvaI8voCNkZ6kjy-8iwrp7r-4iNaxEmts0/edit#) to have a detail overview of the agenda and we will also be using the document during the call.

 ### How to join?